riicard0/php-zero-professional/projects/8. Landing Page (3rd)/README.md

 	Photo by Autumn Mott Rodeheaver on Unsplash
 	Photo by Scott Goodwill on Unsplash
 	Photo by Markus Winkler on Unsplash
+	Photo by courtney coles on Unsplash
+	Photo by Gabriel Jimenez on Unsplash

 Nome do empreendimento fictício: